developersCradle/complete-linear-algebra-theory-and-implementation-code/Section 6/README.md

 <img src="dimensionalityOfInformation.JPG" alt="alt text" width="400"/>

 - Geometrically speaking, plotting each column as vector into 2d plane.
-We can see that other columns are not providing any additional unique information so **RANK** is **two**
+We can see that other columns are not providing any additional unique information, so **RANK** is **two**
     - We could express all these point using **two** vectors

 <img src="maxiumRankOfmatrix2.JPG" alt="alt text" width="400"/>